openlcb/documents/README.md

 git mv {drafts,standards}/generated/FooStandardS.txt
 ```

-11. Commit these to your branch.
+11. Commit these to your branch with comment "move adopted files to standards/"

 12. Create a PR with your changes on GitHub.
 Ask a maintainer to review the PR.